aalbaali/optimizationAlgorithms/README.md

     4. Quasi-Newton methods.
 The `quasiNewton` method takes the Hessian update schemes (such as BFGS, DFP) as one of its arguments.
 This scheme is used in two other methods:
         1. BFGS method. `quasiNewtonBFGS` method uses the general `quasiNewton` scheme.
 It uses the BFGS update.
         2. DFP method. `quasiNewtonDFP` method uses the general `quasiNewton` scheme.
 It uses the DFP update.
+    5. Nonlinear Conjugate Gradient methods.
+The `generalCG` is a general CG scheme that takes the function `updateβ` as one of its arguments.
+The following CG methods use this scheme.
+        1. FR update. `cgFR` uses the `generalCG` scheme.
+        1. PR update. `cgPR` uses the `generalCG` scheme.
+        1. HS update. `cgHS` uses the `generalCG` scheme.

 3. Line search methods.
     1. Armijo rule.
 This is a backtracking approach.